Aviation Minister Scindia assures speedy action over Air India urinating incident | Business

 - India

-Union Civil Aviation Minister Jyotiraditya Scindia on Saturday said that speedy action will be taken in the case where a man allegedly urinated on a woman co-passenger on a New York-Mumbai flight last November.
-Delhi Police earlier in the day arrested the accused, Shankar Mishra.
-The alleged incident took place on an AI flight from New York to Mumbai on November 26 last year.
-"Further action will be taken speedily after the completion of the ongoing proceedings," Scindia told reporters here without elaborating.
+Union Civil Aviation Minister Jyotiraditya Scindia has said speedy action will be taken in the case where a man allegedly urinated on a woman co-passenger on a New York-Delhi flight last November.

+Delhi Police on Saturday arrested the 34-year-old accused, Shankar Mishra.
+He allegedly urinated on the woman, a senior citizen, in an inebriated condition in the business class of the Air India flight from New York to Delhi on November 26 last year.

+''Further action will be taken speedily after the completion of the ongoing proceedings," Scindia told reporters here on Saturday without elaborating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)